tayganr/purviewlab/modules/module02a.md

 ## 3. Create a Collection

+> :bulb: **Did you know?**
+>
+> Collections in Azure Purview can be used to organize data sources, scans, and assets in a hierarchical model based on how your organization plans to use Azure Purview.
+The collection hierarchy also forms the security boundary for your metadata to ensure users don't have access to data they don't need (e.g. sensitive metadata).
+>
+> For more information, check out [Collection Architectures and Best Practices](https://docs.microsoft.com/en-us/azure/purview/concept-best-practices-collections).

 1. Open Purview Studio, navigate to **Data Map** > **Collections**, and click  **Add a collection**.

     ![New Collection](../images/module02/02.18-sources-collection.png)